 God will confirm what we think or feel He is telling us.

 Don’t decide in your heart what you will or will not do, without waiting for God to make things clear and confirm it.
 Be sure of the way.
+Get HIS MIND ON THE MATTER.
 As long as the way is not clear, there is no call to action.
 God holds Himself accountable for all the results of keeping you exactly where you are.
-I wrote this down in my journal once:
+I don’t know where I found this, but I wrote this in my journal:

 Wherever God’s finger points, His hands will clear the way.

 In ways we do not always anticipate, God will lead the way.